 How much does it cost to get residency in Malta?

 The cost of obtaining residency in Malta varies.
-One option is renting property, costing €120,000 over five years, or €110,000 in South Malta/Gozo.
-Alternatively, purchasing property costs €380,000, or €330,000 in South Malta/Gozo.
-These are integral parts of the property investment options in the Malta Permanent Residency Program.
+One option is renting property, costing €12,000 per annum over five years, or €10,000 in South Malta/Gozo.
+Alternatively, purchasing property costs €350,000, or €300,000 in South Malta/Gozo.
+These are integral parts of the property investment options in the Malta Permanent Residence Programme.

 Is it easy to get residency in Malta?

 Gaining residence in Malta is not considered easy due to the rigorous process of analysis of the applicant’s background to apply for the program.
-The Malta MPRP involves a four-tier due diligence process to ensure that only legitimate investors are granted residency, ensuring public health and safety.
+The MPRP involves a four-tier due diligence process to ensure that only legitimate investors are granted residency, ensuring public health and safety.

 What qualifies as a dependent on the application?